GooTec/OpenBINN/README.md

    dataset into `../data/prostate/` relative to the repository.
 2. **Generate simulation datasets** (optional) using `python analysis/sim_data_generation.py --beta 2 --gamma 2 --pathway_nonlinear`.
-   With `--pathway_nonlinear` the true pathway score sums its genes (all weights fixed at one) and applies a quadratic effect:
-   `beta * S + gamma * S^2`.
-A `pca_plot.png` visualizes the first two
-   principal components of the pathway genes and the outcome distribution.
+   The script loads mutation and copy number data, picks a pathway, and creates a nonlinear outcome according to `beta·S + gamma·S²` where `S` is the sum of its genes.
+Additional pathways scaled by δ₁ and δ₂ are included as in the original study.
+A `pca_plot.png` visualizes separation of the true pathway genes and the outcome distribution.
 Adjust `--beta` and `--gamma` or omit the flag for the linear baseline.
 3. **Edit** an experiment config in `configs/`, specifying model type, dataset paths, and analysis options.
 4. **Run** training and evaluation: